 Stepbacks help ensure that building mass and height is distributed appropriately, creating transitions between the highest point of a building and neighboring structures.
 Interior stepbacks from adjacent residential properties create scale transitions between zones.
-Street sections diagrams are provided on the following pages which illustrate the setback requirements.
+Each street has a street section diagram on the following pages identifying the stepback requirements in more detail.